Neperoni/3005BadRelax/readme.md

 - `set` and `join` are relatively untested.
 They probably won't crash, but I can't guarantee correct function.
 - Only inner join is implemented; outer, left, right, and full joins are not.

-This project was an interesting experience—it's akin to creating a compiler or a programming language.
+This project was an interesting experience—it's pretty much creating a compiler or a programming language.

 ### YouTube Link for Demonstration: